Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Further details on email content generation

-\paragraph{PPLM content generation} Figure \ref{PPLM} shows the difference in PPLM generated content when the step size is changed.
+Figure \ref{PPLM} shows the difference in PPLM generated content when the step size is changed.
 While the smaller step size results in content of reasonable quality, the larger step size leads to degeneration.